tangowithcode/tango_with_django_2/manuscript/chapter11-redux.md

 Remember, we can specify URL mapping names instead of absolute URLs to make our configuration more versatile.
 Have a look at the section below to see where the value for `LOGIN_URL` comes from.
 The value for `LOGIN_REDIRECT_URL` simply points to the Rango homepage; we redirect users here after successfully logging in.

-In your *project's* `urls.py` module (i.e. `<Workspace>/tango_with_django_project/urls.py`), you can now update the `urlpatterns` list so that it includes a reference to the `registration` package:
+In your *project's* `urls.py` module (`<Workspace>/tango_with_django_project/urls.py`), you can now update the `urlpatterns` list so that it includes a reference to the `registration` package:

 {lang="python",linenos=off}
 	path('accounts/', include('registration.backends.simple.urls')),

-The `django-registration-redux` package provides several different registration backends that you can use, depending on your needs.
+The `django-registration-redux` package provides different registration backends that you can use, depending on your needs.
 For example, you may want a two-step process where the user is sent a confirmation email and a verification link.
 Here we will just be using the simple one-step registration process where a user sets up their account by entering in a username, email, and password -- and from there is automatically logged in.

 ## Functionality and URL mapping {#section-redux-urls}
 The Django Registration Redux package provides the machinery for numerous functions.
 In the `registration.backends.simple.urls`, it provides key mappings, as shown in the table below.
 For each URL, prepend `/accounts/`.
 For example, for the Login URL, your resultant URL will be `/accounts/login/`.